St12n/stijn-Order/README.md

 The functional requirements are written down as stories.

-### Story 1: Create a customer account
+### Story 1: Create a user account
-As an unregistered user I want to create a customer account so I can become recognized within the system.
+As an unregistered user I want to create a user account so I can become recognized within the system.
-- Upon creation of a customer, the following data should be provided:
+- Upon creation of a user, the following data should be provided:
     - First name
     - Last name
     - Email address